 B. Objective of the Taskforce on Sound limits

-6. The scope shall not be limited to M, N and [L] categories of vehicles but also to any fields with impact on Sound emissions as tyres, ASEP, roads, interaction between Leq with Lmax, electrification, soundscape, road mapping, ...
+6. The scope shall not be limited to M, N and [L] categories of vehicles but also to any fields with impact on Sound emissions as tyres, ASEP, interaction between Leq with Lmax, electrification, soundscape, , ...

 7. The TF-SL shall: